kremerben/image_music/README.md

 image_music
 ===========

-Upload a photo, get an album - Django, Javascript, jQuery, API work
+Upload a photo, get an album - Django, Javascript, jQuery, APIs used, deployed to AWS using Ansible

 APIs used
 ---------